And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 Talent on loan from God.

-We have three sound bites here from Dingy Harry.
+We have three soundbites here from Dingy Harry.

 What happened?

-And I said to him, like we've been six years and have two years to go to see if this will work.
+And I said to him, we've been six years and have two years to go to see if this will work.

-Um I hope it will.
+I hope it will.

 We have two ways of showing this.

-There are so many important issues that we can work on together.
+And then, of course, after we come back the first year, there are so many important issues that we can work on together.

-We talked about immigration, we talked about education, we talked about the war in Iraq.
+We talked about the war in Iraq.

-Um talked about energy.
+We talked about energy.

-I hope that's the case.
+After having met with him today, I hope that's the case.

-Uh we're willing to do our part.
+We're willing to do our part.

 Nothing can be accomplished in this town unless it's on a bipartisan basis.